wickenico/country-information.js/README.md

 # country-information.js
 A Scriptable widget that shows different informations about a country.
-The country is determined via the IP address or static input (in the source code line 13).
+The country is determined via the IP address or static input.

 ![Visits Badge](https://badges.pufler.dev/visits/wickenico/country-information.js)